IDNI/parser/docs/tau_grammar_form.md

 #### @use

 This directive is supposed to load rules from other grammars or predefined rule lists.
-Currenlty it takes comma separated list of predefined character class function names used after a keyword `char class` or `char classes`.
+Currently it takes comma separated list of predefined character class function names used after a keyword `char class` or `char classes`.

 Usable names are the same names usable in `predefined_character_classes()` (see [character class functions](char_class_fns.md) for more information).